-On behalf of the board of directors and the staff, we want to thank the membership for their continued support of FMFC.
+We are pleased to report these results to you, and appreciate that among other factors, they represent the ongoing operational and financial stewardship of our membership, and on behalf of the board of directors and the staff, we want to thank the membership for your continued support of FMFC.
 Your ongoing loyalty and support are critical to our continued success as we focus on delivering the capacity that you need to operate your farms and ranches - in good times and bad.